jamesturk/DataForGood-chicago/README.md

 #### **Credentials**
 ##### Getting Census API key
 - Request an API key with this link: https://api.census.gov/data/key_signup.html
-- Once you have a key, create a new file called `.env` in the root directory of this project by running `touch .env`.
+- Once you have the keys, please create a new file called `.env` in the root directory of this project by running `touch .env`.
 - In this .env file, assign the key to the variable `CENSUS_API_KEY` without spaces or quotations (i.e. CENSUS_API_KEY=123456789)

 - An example of requesting census data and shapefile to map the results are in [this notebook](census_test.ipynb)